Cunt: Acronyms

 There are numerous informal acronyms, including various apocryphal stories concerning academic establishments, such as the Cambridge University National Trust Society.

 Puns

 The name "Mike Hunt" is a frequent pun on my cunt; it has been used in a scene from the movie Porky's, and for a character in the BBC radio comedy Radio Active in the 1980s.
 "Has Anyone Seen Mike Hunt?" were the words written on a "pink neon sculpture" representing the letter C, in a 2004 exhibition of the alphabet at the British Library in collaboration with the International Society of Typographic Designers.

 As well as obvious references, there are also allusions.
 On I'm Sorry I Haven't a Clue, Stephen Fry once defined countryside as the act of "murdering Piers Morgan".

-The title of the BBC comedy game show Stupid Punts, which ran from 2001 to 2003, appears to have been a pun on "Stupid Cunts".

-Even Parliaments are not immune from punning uses; as recalled by former Australian prime minister Gough Whitlam: